Artem Zaitsev

 Leadership at scale involves taking more time to learn how work occurs, as opposed to paying attention to what a person builds.

 New tools, structures, and architectures are always being developed.
-One of your tasks is to sift through industry noise and choose that which is actually important to your particular situation.
+One of the core startup CTO skills is the ability to sift through industry noise and choose what is actually important to your particular situation.

-• Create an organizational culture of intelligent experimentation, not of system rewrites.
+• Build a culture of intelligent experimentation, not of system rewrites based on technology fashion

 Create an organizational culture of intelligent experimentation, not of system rewrites.